Exopy/exopy/docs/source/user_guide/measure_edition.rst

 - the standard editor used to edit the tasks is always present.
 - the execution editor is also always present.
-- the task database access editor is present for the task that can have children tasks.
+- the task database access editor is present for the tasks that can have children tasks.
 - other editors contributed by plugins may be present for some tasks.

 The standard editor provide a different view for each task depending on its parameters and is hence the most commonly used.
-The execution and database access editors present similar graphical user interface for all tasks and are used to set common settings that would be make the standard editor unusable if they were present on it.
+The execution and database access editors present similar graphical user interface for all tasks and are used to set common settings that would make the standard editor unusable if they were present on it.
 There use is detailed in the next sections.

 Execution editor
 ^^^^^^^^^^^^^^^^

-The execution editor as its name states can be used to edit how a task will be executed.
-Three parameters are editable through it :
+The execution editor as its name states can be used to edit the way a task will be executed.
+Three parameters are editable :

 - can the application be stopped/paused just before executing a task ?
 By default this is the case for all the tasks and has only a very limited overhead.
 This is controlled by the 'Stoppable' checkbox.
 - should the task be executed in a new thread ?
-This setting controlled by the 'Parallel' checkbox can be misleading in that in Python only one thread can execute python code at any time, however this constrained is released when calling C code (typically when performing IO operations such as writing into a file or communicating with an instrument).
+This setting controlled by the 'Parallel' checkbox can be misleading in that in Python only one thread can execute python code at any time.
+However this constrained is released when calling C code (typically when performing IO operations such as writing into a file or communicating with an instrument).
 So if your experiment needs to set multiple instruments states before performing a measure you may gain